CesiumGS/cesium/Specs/Data/Models/GltfLoader/BoxTexturedWithPropertyAttributes/README.md

 # Box Textured with Property Attributes

 This is a variation on BoxTextured that adds EXT_structural_metadata to put matrices and normalized vectors at each vertex.
-This model is contrived; it was designed for unit testing only.
+This model is quite contrived; it was designed for unit testing only.

 ## Screenshot